2dghost/Veue/README.md

 - `run_app.sh`: Run the application with the virtual environment automatically activated

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to report bugs, suggest features, and submit code changes.

 ## License
-MIT License (see [LICENSE](LICENSE) - to be added).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.